chemodun/X4TransactionLogAnalyzer/README.md

 ## Key features

+- Two analysis modes:
+  - By Transactions: Each buy/sell action is analyzed separately.
+This is faster and shows more data, but profit is estimated based on average prices.
+  - By Trades: Profit is calculated based on actual trades (buy+sell).
+This method is more accurate for profit calculation, but may show fewer entries if some ships haven't completed trades yet.
-- Ships transactions: A detailed table of every trade in your save
+- Ships transactions/trades: A detailed table of every transaction/trade in your save
-  - Columns: Time, Station, Operation (Buy/Sell), Product, Price, Quantity, Total, Estimated Profit
+  - Columns for Transactions: Time, Sector, Station, Operation (Buy/Sell), Product, Price, Quantity, Total, Estimated Profit
+  - Columns for Trades: Time, Product, Bought, Sold, Profit, Spent Time.
+    - Columns for related Transactions: Time, Operation, Volume, Price, Sector, Station
-- Filters for ware type: Container and Solid
+- Transactions filters for ware type: Container, Solid, Liquid, Gas
+- Trades filter: With Internal Trades (i.e. trades between your stations can be excluded)
 - Ships graphs: Compare ships visually
   - Interactive chart per ship; double-click a ship in the list to toggle it on/off
-  - Same Container/Solid filters apply
+  - Same Container/Solid/Liquid/Gas filters can be applied
 - Wares stats: See what actually makes money
   - Single-series histogram with per-ware colors and tooltips
   - Custom legend shows color + ware name for quick scanning
+- Ships by Wares: See which ships trade which wares
+  - Stacked column chart with ships on X-axis and wares colored
+  - Sorted by profit in descending order
+  - Same Container/Solid/Liquid/Gas filters can be applied
+- Wares by Ships: See which wares are traded by which ships
+  - Same as above, but with wares on X-axis and ships colored
+  - Sorted by profit in descending order
+  - Same Container/Solid/Liquid/Gas filters can be applied
 - Configuration (first-run setup and updates from save files)
   - Set Game Folder (your X4.exe location)
   - Choose a save file (.xml.gz)